Qovery/Replibyte/website/docs/contributing.md

 1. Install [Rust](https://www.rust-lang.org/).
 2. Install [Docker](https://www.docker.com).
-3. Run `docker compose -f ./docker-compose-dev.yml` to start the local databases.
+3. Run `docker compose -f ./docker-compose-dev.yml up` to start the local databases.
 At the moment, `docker-compose` includes 2 PostgreSQL database instances, 2 MySQL instances, 2 MongoDB instances and a [MinIO](https://min.io) datastore.
 One source, one destination by database and one datastore.
 In the future, we will provide more options.